Logo

 There is now a 24-hour window (from the point at which the candidate initially responds) within which you can message the candidate as much as required, with no need any longer for pre-approved templates.

-Sending one-off messages
+Send one-off WhatsApp messages

 With the WhatsApp integration enabled, WhatsApp is now an option for one-off messages as well, whether sent via the candidate record (and subsequently the Messages page), or in LinkedIn via the Chrome extension, following the existing processes for each of those methods.